dariajung/256/README.md

 │   │   ├── lib.js
 │   │   └── underscore.js
 │   ├── libs
+│   │   ├── dash.js
 │   │   ├── lib.js
+│   │   ├── lib2.js
+│   │   ├── person.closure.js
+│   │   ├── person.js
 │   │   └── underscore.js
 │   ├── test.js
 │   └── typings
 │       └── underscore.d.ts
 └── package.json

 ```

 #### closure
 The Google Closure compiler.
 Included for convenience.

+In addition to the default build, there are two custom builds of the closure compiler, `closure/compiler-ambiguate.jar` and `closure/compiler-disambiguate.jar`.
+These two custom builds specifically enable `ambiguate_properties` and `disambiguate_properties` respectively when `--use_types_for_optimization` is used.
+By default, both ambiguate and disambiguate are enabled with the `--use_types_for_optimization` flag.
+While these two are meant to be used together, for exploratory purposes, the goal is to observe the effects of each on their own.

 Flags of interest: